Ask a doctor about a prescription for IBUPROFEN NORMON 400 mg FILM-COATED TABLETS

 Warnings and precautions:

-Consult your doctor, pharmacist, or nurse before starting this medication.
+Consult your doctor, pharmacist, or nurse before starting to take this medicine.

 Precautions in elderly patients